signalblur/impelf/README.md

 # ImpELF

+## Archived - I did not realize an implementation of this had already been created and was more widely used.
+Please refer to telfhash - https://github.com/trendmicro/telfhash

 As someone that primarily does linux detection, I was frustrated that there wasn't an equivalent of an imphash for linux ELF binaries.
 So, I decided to make one myself. **Introducing** ImpELF.
 ImpELF is a Python-based ELF hashing utility that generates unique fingerprints for ELF binaries using their imported functions and libraries, aiding in malware analysis and similarity detection.

 ## Installation